For your best business protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

 If you are in the flooring business, you know all too well that while it can be a rewarding trade, it is equally challenging.
 On every project, you have a chance of leaving your customers feeling jubilant over their newly fitted flooring.
 And so, your work calls for skilled professionalism, detailed planning, and execution to the tee.

-But even with the aforementioned, mistakes do inevitably happen.
+But even with the aforementioned, mistakes do inevitably happen, especially when your flooring business is new and inexperienced.
 All it takes is one accident, and you could literally be on your knees financially.
 So just like masonry contractors, fence contractors, and other contractors, it’s important to get insured.

 Flooring contractor insurance is a requirement for working with confidence and peace of mind.
-As you do the groundwork, level the surface, work on the underlay or embark on the primary prep before commencing the project, this flooring installers insurance covers your business, thus ensuring you can give your all to the project.
+It can also help with income generation.
+As you do the groundwork, level the surface, work on the underlay, or embark on the primary prep before commencing the project, this flooring installers insurance covers your business, thus ensuring you can give your all to the project.

 Note that flooring installer insurance is not one policy.
 It is, in fact, a package of insurance policies.
 Let's take a closer look at each of the different policies you will need as part of your flooring contractors' insurance package.